strimzi/proposals/012-admin-server.md

 It creates a Vert.x Router which can be mounted on a Vert.x HTTP/S server.
 The module would implement the service interface defined by the server which will contain a method that the server can call to load the OpenAPI3 router and mount the router as a subrouter at a specified mount point to the root path.
 So, for example, if the OpenAPI3 spec defined endpoints `GET /topics` and `POST /topics` and these were mounted on the root path at the mount point `/admin` then the server would listen for incoming requests of `GET /admin/topics` and `POST /admin/topics` and route them to the handlers defined in the module.
-The mount points create a namespace so should not be empty and should be unique and the server should police that in order to prevent name clashes.
+The mount point creates a namespace so should not be empty and should be unique, and the server will police that at startup in order to prevent name clashes.

 ### GraphQL API Implementations
 GraphQL modules would use the Vert.x GraphQL Handler support.